Video Game: Pokémon Gold and Silver aka: Pokemon Heart Gold

 The Rocket Grunt who steals the Machine Part from the Power Plant.

 Interface Spoiler: The souvenir shop in Mahogany Town (which is actually a front for the Team Rocket HQ) already has enough cues to indicate something is wrong about it; the biggest giveaway, however, is the unusual music that plays within the store.

 Lost Forever: The game cartridges themselves are quickly dying due to the flawed internal battery system not really being designed to last past the decade since its release.
 Even with cartridges still playable, Espeon and Umbreon are absolutely lost, as they evolved based on the clock — the first thing to go.

 Obvious Rule Patch: The steps taken to remove Psychics as Game Breakers: The Special stat was split into Sp.
 Attack and Sp.
-Defense (resulting in most Psychics having lower Sp.Defense), and two new types introduced (Steel: resistant to Psychic attacks and weak to the formerly useless Fighting attacks, and Dark: immune to Psychic attacks and deals extra damage to Psychic Pokémon).
+Defense (resulting in most Psychics having lower Sp.Defense), and two new types introduced (Steel: resistant to Psychic attacks and weak to the formerly useless Fighting attacks, and Dark: immune to Psychic attacks and deals extra damage to Psychic Pokémon, and are also weak against Fighting-type moves).
 Also Ghost attacks now did extra damage to Psychic types like they were originally intended to, and stronger Bug-type Pokémon and attacks were introduced.

 The player can unlock furniture and Pokémon dolls for thier room when the game is used in Pokémon Stadium 2.
 The dolls are unobtainable in the remakes however.

 Just like in the original Pokémon Stadium, if the player beats the Master Cup with a Pikachu in thier party, that Pikachu will get the chance to learn surf, and even has the same overworld sprite.
 In the remakes, a surfing Pikachu can be obtained after beating Battle Revolution, but lacks the overworld sprite.